How to Hire the Right People for Your Startup

 Vidya Narayanan

-What's the hardest part about hiring for early-stage startups?
+What's the secret to hiring the right people for startups?

 The Real Challenge in Startup Hiring